yahoojapan/k2hr3/api_acr.md

 ## Resource in service

 The service owner provides a resource as a service to the service members.
 The resource value is a external url(VERIFY URL) or a static JSON object.
 Adding a new resource to the service means that the owner starts providing the resource to the service member.
-When the servie owner defines the resource, the ACR API requires a token without an explicit scope of authorization or a tenant-scoped token.
+When the service owner defines the resource, the ACR API requires a token without an explicit scope of authorization or a tenant-scoped token.
 See the [Usage +SERVICE](usage_service.md) page for the resource details.

 Before providing a new resource to a tenant as a service member, the service owner must add the tenant to the service member. .
 Here is the flow to add a resource to the service.
 - Firstly a client requests the POST API.
 Then, the POST API generates a tenant-scoped token from the given token.